jparkley/shopper-react-node-shopping-cart/README.md

 # Shopping Cart - Shopper

 **Shopper is a simple shopping cart in React, Node, Express and Bootstrap.
-It utilizes react-query, a shopping cart package, 'use-shopping-cart', and payment gateway 'Stripe'.
+It utilizes a data synchronization hook 'react-query', a shopping cart package, 'use-shopping-cart', and payment gateway 'Stripe'.
 There are also a couple of custom hooks created to follow the DRY principle.**

 - Homepage: list of products
 - Product page: details of a product.